Reconciling Invoices for the NDIA

 Separate Invoice Format

-When this format is in use, a separate Invoice is created per Client Funding record.
+When this format is in use, a separate Invoice is created for each Client Funding record.
 Once these Invoices have been uploaded to our finance system, they can be marked as paid straight away, given this is in perfect alignment with what the Agency has paid.

 Combined Invoice Format